CISO Leadership Studies and Research

 A Different Lens for a Complex Role

-The CISO role is one of the most complex, high-pressure positions in the executive suite.
-It deserves more than surface-level diagnostics.
+The CISO role is one of the most complex, least-defined, high-pressure positions in the executive suite.
 At New Cyber Executive, we bring a research lens that honors this complexity and reveals the human side of cybersecurity leadership.

 Areas of Research